Leadership Advisory Council

 Brian T. Griffin serves as executive vice president and president of the Commercial & Specialty Business Division (CSBD) for Anthem, Inc. As a member of the company’s executive leadership team, he is responsible for Anthem’s commercial business, including: State-based Exchanges; Individual, Small Group and Large Group local business; National Accounts; and Specialty Products, including dental, vision, life, disability, and workers’ compensation.
 Mr. Griffin also leads Anthem’s Pharmacy Division, overseeing a multi-year enterprise strategy and managing the company’s strategic pharmacy benefit management (PBM) relationship.
 Mr. Griffin and his team have Profit & Loss responsibility for more than 30 million medical members and 18.3 million specialty members.

-Vice President, The Riverside Company
+Principal, The Riverside Company

 Director, Custom Computer Specialists